cape-it/kix-on-premise/deploy/README.md

 *** copy your certificate, key and ca-bundle into the directory proxy/ssl/certs ** if you want to use SSL additionally to non-SSL please do the following
 *** uncomment everything in proxy/ssl.conf
-*** change the port setting in proxy/ssl.conf from 80 to 443 and from 8080 to 8443
+*** change the port setting in proxy/ssl.conf from 80 to 443 and from 8080 to 8443 (SSP accordingly from 9080 to 9443)
 *** copy your certificate, key and ca-bundle into the directory proxy/ssl/certs

 ## Start KIX